kftlfd/planner/README.md

 ## Backend

 Backend is done with [Django](https://www.djangoproject.com/), [Django REST Framework](https://www.django-rest-framework.org/) for api calls to database, and [Django Channels](https://channels.readthedocs.io/en/stable/) for WebSocket connections for real-time collaboration.
+Database is PostgreSQL in Docker container.

 ## Frontend

 Frontend is a [React](https://reactjs.org/) app with [React-router](https://reactrouter.com/), [Redux](https://redux.js.org/), [React-beutiful-dnd](https://www.npmjs.com/package/react-beautiful-dnd) for drag & drop, and [Material UI](https://mui.com/).

 # Setup

+Launch Database with `docker compose up -d`, or use some other DB (configure `DB_URL` in `.env`).

 ## Development